Hear Us · 2014 · five minutes · for mixed choir and organ

 A Hymn of St. Ephrem · 2010 · five minutes · for mixed choir and Organ

-A Hymn of St. Ephrem is inspired by the poetry of St. Ephrem the Syrian (306-373) and uses text from his Fifteen Hymns for the Feast of the Epiphany.
+A Hymn of St. Ephrem is inspired by the poetry of St. Ephrem the Syrian (306 A.D. - 373) and uses text from his Fifteen Hymns for the Feast of the Epiphany.
 Ephrem's poetry contains both vivid imagery and visceral energy, making it ideal for a musical setting.

 Possibly · 2005 · five minutes · for orchestra